torakiki/pdfsam/README.md

 Build
 -------------------
-This is a [simple guide](https://github.com/torakiki/pdfsam/wiki/Build-and-run) that can help you building PDFsam Basic
+This is a [simple guide](https://github.com/torakiki/pdfsam/wiki/Build-and-run) that can help you to build PDFsam Basic

 Contribute
 ------------------